UIUC-CS598HDA/UIUC-CS598HDA.github.io/instructions.md

 ## Presentations
-* Each student will lead a paper presentation at least once.
+* Each student will present a paper and will lead a paper disscusion at least once.
 * All students must sign up for a presentation slot. **sign up sheet will be released in week 2**
 * 20 minutes long, typically, 15 slides per paper.
 2-3 slides on motivation and background.
 5-7 slides on core ideas of the paper.
 3-5 slides on experimental data.
 2-3 slides on your thoughts/criticisms/questions/discussion points about the paper.
 * Your presentation should be original and independent.
 You are allowed to cooperate with your partner for your session.